Russanandres/batus-linux/README.md

 Maemo 5 - Works good.
 Use BFLS versions.

-Ubuntu touch - I have no way to check the work, but I think it will start.
+Ubuntu touch - Works good.
+Use BFLS versions.

 ChromeOS/ChromiumOS - I have no way to check the work, but I think it will start.